Laurence Juber: Wings

+Juber first met Wings member Denny Laine in late 1977 during filming for a BBC special for singer David Essex.
+With Wings lead guitarist Jimmy McCulloch having recently departed, Laine added Juber to a list of possible replacements.

-Juber gave up a lucrative and successful studio career when invited to join the band Paul McCartney and Wings in 1978.
+Juber gave up his lucrative studio career when invited to join Wings in 1978.
 Juber later said that he agreed to join immediately "because you don't turn down that kind of job".
 He played on the band's Back to the Egg album (1979), as well as their subsequent UK tour.
 In 1980, he garnered his first Grammy Award, when Wings' track "Rockestra Theme" won the award for Best Rock Instrumental.

-He was miscredited as Lawrence Tuber on the sleeve for Ringo Starr's album, Stop and Smell the Roses.
-From this period dates his first solo album, Standard Time (only released on vinyl).
-McCartney and former Wings guitarist Denny Laine played on the track "Maisie".
-Juber acknowledges that whilst he was a sideman with Wings, the role included considering himself a member of the band.
+Juber's first solo album, Standard Time, which he began recording during his time in Wings, was not released until 1982.
+Like Denny Laine's Holly Days LP, the release comprises covers of material of which McCartney owned the publishing.
+One track, "Maisie", was written by Juber himself.
+"Maisie" was recorded by the four male members of the final Wings line-up.
+The album has not been reissued since its original vinyl release.

 Life after Wings

 After Wings disbanded in early 1981, Juber moved to the United States.
 In New York City, he met his future wife, Hope, and soon moved to her native California.
+He played on Ringo Starr's 1981 album, Stop and Smell the Roses.
 He subsequently resumed work as a studio musician and played guitar for numerous television shows, including Happy Days, Family Ties, Home Improvement and 7th Heaven.
 He composed the music for A Very Brady Christmas (1988), World Gone Wild (1988) and Little Sweetheart (1990).
-He played guitar on Belinda Carlisle's "Mad About You", Eric Carmen's "Make Me Lose Control" and "Time of My Life" and "She's Like the Wind" from the Dirty Dancing soundtrack.
+He played guitar on Belinda Carlisle's "Mad About You", Eric Carmen's "Make Me Lose Control" as well as Bill Medley and Jennifer Warnes' "Time of My Life" and Patrick Swayze's "She's Like the Wind" from the Dirty Dancing soundtrack.

 Juber co-composed the soundtrack of the award-winning video game Diablo III and crafted the score to the Dateline NBC documentary Children of the Harvest.
 His music is also featured in the Ken Burns TV documentary The Tenth Inning.

 With his wife, Hope Juber, he has composed the scores to the musical comedies Gilligan's Island: The Musical, A Very Brady Musical and It's The Housewives!

 In addition to his own recording and performances, Juber has produced, arranged and played on Al Stewart's albums Between the Wars (1995), Down in the Cellar (2000), A Beach Full of Shells (2005) and Sparks of Ancient Light (2008), and occasionally performs with Stewart.

 In 2014 he released a "photo memoir" Guitar With Wings (published by Dalton Watson Fine Books) which featured previously unpublished pictures of his time working with Paul McCartney.